suuyawu/Quickest-Change-Detection-for-Unnormalized-Statistical-Models/README.md

-# Score-based-Change-Point-Detection for Unnormalized Models
+# Quickest Change Detection for Unnormalized Statistical Models
-This is an implementation of Score-based-Change-Point-Detection for Unnormalized Models
+This is an implementation of [Quickest Change Detection for Unnormalized Statistical Models](https://arxiv.org/abs/2302.00250)

 ## Requirements
 See `requirements.txt`